infosys-vietnam-book/infosys-vietnam-book.github.io/submissions.md

 - Access [EasyChair]() to submit your abstract
 - Upon acceptance of the abstract, further instructions for submission guidelines will be communicated

 Abstracts and chapters that do not follow the template will be automatically rejected.
-Compliant submissions will undergo a double-blind peer review process.
+Compliant submissions will undergo a blind peer review process.